yuliu0322/yuliu0322.github.io/_pages/research.md

 ---

-## 1. Aquaculture Environment, Animal Health, and Seafood Quality
+## 1. Aquaculture Environment, Animal Health, and Seafood Quality (Pre-harvest)

-My earlier research focused on how aquaculture conditions and environmental stressors influence the physiology, biochemical status, and quality of shellfish, particularly oysters and mussels.
-I investigated the effects of temperature, salinity, and microplastic exposure on these commercially important species, with particular emphasis on physiological responses, metabolic alterations, and flavor-related biochemical changes.
-Through physiological, biochemical, and metabolomic approaches, this work improved our understanding of how environmental conditions shape animal health and ultimately affect seafood quality.
+My earlier research examined how the conditions animals experience during farming ultimately shape the quality of the harvested product.
+Working primarily with oysters and mussels, I investigated how environmental and aquaculture-related stressors—including temperature, salinity, and microplastic exposure—affect physiology, biochemical status, and flavor-related characteristics measured after harvest.
+Using physiological, biochemical, and metabolomic approaches, this work traced how pre-harvest conditions propagate through to the intrinsic quality attributes that reach the consumer.

 **Research topics:**